sarperavci/GoogleRecaptchaBypass/README.md

 ## Features

 - Automatically solves Google's reCAPTCHA challenges.
-- Handles the initial checkbox as well as the audio CAPTCHA.
 - Uses asynchronous downloading to speed up audio CAPTCHA processing.
 - Converts audio files to text using Google Speech Recognition.
+- Checks if the reCAPTCHA is solved with just a click before proceeding to the bypass technique.

 ## Installation